MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ## Fairness

+- Easily Accessible Text-to-Image Generation Amplifies Demographic Stereotypes at Large Scale. [[paper]](https://arxiv.org/abs/2211.03759)
+  - Federico Bianchi, Pratyusha Kalluri, Esin Durmus, Faisal Ladhak, Myra Cheng, Debora Nozza, Tatsunori Hashimoto, Dan Jurafsky, James Zou, Aylin Caliskan.
+  - Key Word: Stable Diffusion; Stereotype Amplification.
+  - <details><summary>Digest</summary> Machine learning models are now able to convert user-written text descriptions into naturalistic images.
+These models are available to anyone online and are being used to generate millions of images a day.
+We investigate these models and find that they amplify dangerous and complex stereotypes.
+Moreover, we find that the amplified stereotypes are difficult to predict and not easily mitigated by users or model owners.
+The extent to which these image-generation models perpetuate and amplify stereotypes and their mass deployment is cause for serious concern.

 - Fairness in Federated Learning via Core-Stability. [[paper]](https://arxiv.org/abs/2211.02091)
   - Bhaskar Ray Chaudhury, Linyi Li, Mintong Kang, Bo Li, Ruta Mehta. *NeurIPS 2022*
   - Key Word: Federated Learning; Fairness.